Admission to practice law: United Kingdom

 As such, admission to practice law requires different qualifications in each country of the UK.

 England and Wales

 In England and Wales, different qualifications are required to become a solicitor or a barrister, both of whom are lawyers, with different rights of audience in the courts.
 Most lawyers are solicitors, dealing directly with clients, while barristers are specialist advocates, instructed by solicitors.
-For both professions, one must either obtain an undergraduate law degree (LL.B., which typically lasts three years), or complete the Common Professional Examination/Graduate Diploma in Law (which lasts one year after completing an undergraduate degree).
-Future barristers must also complete the Bar Professional Training Course (formerly Bar Vocational Course), followed by a year of vocational training known as a pupillage and be a member of one of the four prestigious Inns of Court.
+For both professions, one must either obtain an undergraduate law degree (LL.B., which typically lasts three years), or an undergraduate degree in another field and then complete the Common Professional Examination/Postgraduate Diploma in Law, which lasts one year.
+Future barristers must also pass Bar Course Aptitude Test (BCAT) and complete the Bar Professional Training Course (formerly Bar Vocational Course), followed by a year of vocational training known as a pupillage and be a member of one of the four prestigious Inns of Court.